flame-engine/flame/doc/tutorials/klondike/step5.md

 ## The Klondike draw

 The Klondike patience game (or solitaire game in the USA) has two main variants: Draw 3 and Draw 1.
-Currently the Klondike Flame Game is Draw 3, which is a lot more difficult than Draw 1, although we did learn how to code fanning out 3 cards horizontally when thay are drawn from the Stock.
-The difficulty is that, although you can see 3 cards, you can only move one of them and that will change the "phase" of other cards.
+Currently the Klondike Flame Game is Draw 3, which is a lot more difficult than Draw 1, because although you can see 3 cards, you can only move one of them and that changes the "phase" of other cards.
 So you have to handle that - not easy.

 In Klondike Draw 1 just one card at a time is drawn from the Stock and shown, so every card in it is available, and you can go through the Stock as many times as you like, just as in Klondike Draw 3.